-59 ountries do not allow associate with trade unions
+58 puntries do not allow associate with trade unions

-6 countries allow
+countries allow eedom of association

 10.2 Collective Bargaining

 Does the law allow workers to bargain collectively with employers through their representative unions?

 Article 4 of the Right to Organise and Collective Bargaining Convention, 1949 (No. 98) states that measures appropriate to national conditions shall be taken, where necessary, to encourage and promote the full development and utilisation of machinery for voluntary negotiation between employers or employers' organisations and workers' organisations, with a view to the regulation of terms and conditions of employment by means of collective agreements.